Initiatives to Address Climate Change Issues

 Carbon-Recycling Direct Reduction Process

-JFE Steel is also working on an R&D project, Innovative CO2 Sequestration Technology through Quick, Large-quantity Carbonation of Steel Slag, in collaboration with Ehime University (Figure 2).
-Construction for a practical application test facility is scheduled to commence in FY2023 in the Chiba district of the East Japan Works.
-The process principles will be verified by FY2022, and tests will be conducted during the FY2024–FY2025 period.
-The project will develop a new technology to sequester the CO2 generated from ironmaking processes such as carbon-recycling blast furnaces and from nearby thermal power plants in slag, and at the same time verify technologies for recovering heat after carbon sequestration and for converting the steel slag to roadbed materials and other products.
+JFE Steel is also collaborating with Ehime University to promote the NEDO project: Innovative CO2 Sequestration Technology through Quick, Large-quantity Carbonation of Steel Slag.
+We have already confirmed the process principle, constructed facilities for demonstration testing at the Chiba District of the East Japan Works, and commenced tests in FY2025.
+Through this research and development, we will sequester the CO2 generated from ironmaking processes, such as carbon-recycling blast furnaces, and from nearby thermal power plants in slag, while at the same time verifying technologies for recovering sensible heat from high-temperature slag and converting the steel slag to roadbed materials and other products.

 Reduce CO2 Emissions at JFE Steel

-Carbon neutrality Key Initiatives JFE Steel Carbon Neutrality Strategy Briefing
+Carbon neutrality Key initiatives JFE Steel Carbon Neutrality Strategy Briefing Presentation Material

 JFE Steel Challenge to Achieve Carbon Neutrality through Green Transformation